thehivecorporation/git-command-line/README.md

 There is a special situation.
 Once you stablish cwd in the options param, it will be maintained through the rest of thecommands

 ### Git.direct(command,options);
-Git direct allows the direct execution of a Git command implicitly on the 'command' param
+Git direct allows the direct execution of a Git command that is not available in the API yet

 * Examples
 ```javascript